-Students will be given credit for educational courses completed at other schools when verified by an official transcript, provided they have earned a minimum of a C average on each course being transferred.
+Students will be given credit for educational courses completed at other schools only when verified by an official transcript, provided they earned a minimum of a C average on each course being transferred.
 Credit may be given for previous education, training, and work experience only when appropriate documentation is provided to the school.
-Credits earned 10 or more years prior to enrollment will be evaluated on a courseby-course basis.
+Credits earned ten (10) or more years prior to enrollment will be evaluated on a course-by-course basis.
 Skill classes in major areas of study may require testing before credits are allowed to transfer.
-Only a certain percentage of the total required quarter credit hours of credit may be transferred to Arlington Career Institute.
-Students requesting transfer of credit must submit copies of official transcripts to Arlington Career Institute for evaluation by the Director, Registrar, Director of Admissions, or other school official.
-The maximum credits that may be transferred into a program are 30% with the exception of the Court Reporting programs that may accept up to 50% of the credits for those programs.
+Only a certain percentage of the total required quarter credit hours may be transferred to Arlington Career Institute.
+Students requesting transfer of credits must submit copies of official transcripts to Arlington Career Institute for evaluation by the director, registrar, director of admissions, or other school official.
+The maximum credits that may be transferred into a program are 30 percent with the exception of the Court Reporting programs that may accept up to 50 percent of the credits for those programs.